ankitects/anki-manual/src/templates/fields.md

 ## Text to Speech for multiple fields and static text

-This feature requires Anki 2.1.50.
+This feature requires Anki 2.1.50+ or AnkiMobile 2.0.84+ .
 AnkiDroid does not currently support this method.

 If you want TTS to read multiple fields or static text included in the template, you can use the following: